jason-c-daniels/jcd-new/README.md

 * $GITHUB_USER_NAME - this is required for generating the correct documentation from various template files.

-* $GITHUB_TOKEN - this allows for the gh tool to push code to GitHub.
+* $GITHUB_TOKEN - this allows the gh tool to push code to GitHub.

 * $FULL_NAME - this is required for generating the correct documentation from various template files.